-The T. Boone Pickens Foundation focuses grants to organizations that operate in its core giving categories (see "About TBPF").
-The current partner spotlight is an update on Big Brothers Big Sisters, a volunteer organization that provides children support, guidance, friendship, and fun by matching them to adult role models.
+The T. Boone Pickens Foundation allocates grants to organizations that operate within its core giving categories (see "About TBPF").
+The current partner spotlight is an update on the Junior League of Dallas Inc. and its T. Boone Pickens Leadership Institute.

 The JDL is an organization of women committed to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
 The membership is a diverse group of more than 5,000 women who annually give nearly $4 million in value to the Dallas community through financial donations and volunteer hours.

 Through a $250,0000 gift from the T. Boone Pickens Foundation in 2009, the League was able to further advance its mission by launching the T. Boone Pickens Leadership Institute.
 The Institute features an in-depth leadership development and training program for active and sustaining members of the League.
 The program is designed to identify and build strengths, enhance leadership skills, develop relationships and prepare participants for leadership service in their community.

 The Institute's alumnae group had a unique opportunity this past October to have lunch with Pickens and participate in engaging conversation.
 The lunch provided a casual forum where alumnae were able to learn more about Pickens and thank him for his support of the leadership program.
 Additionally, the alumnae enjoyed the opportunity to personally share with him what the Institute has meant to them, and how the program has influenced and enhanced their leadership abilities.

 "Seeing tangible results from my philanthropy is important," Pickens says.
 "I enjoyed the chance to understand firsthand how the Institute is helping make a difference in local leadership."